Specification (technical standard): North America

 Each section is subdivided into three distinct parts: "general", "products" and "execution".
-The MasterFormat and section format system can be successfully applied to residential, commercial, civil, and industrial construction.
-Although many Architects find the rather voluminous commercial style of specifications too lengthy for most residential projects and therefore either produce more abbreviated specifications of their own or use ArCHspec (which was specifically created for residential projects).
+The MasterFormat and SectionFormat systems can be successfully applied to residential, commercial, civil, and industrial construction.
+Although many architects find the rather voluminous commercial style of specifications too lengthy for most residential projects and therefore either produce more abbreviated specifications of their own or use ArCHspec (which was specifically created for residential projects).
 Master specification systems are available from multiple vendors such as Arcom, Visispec, BSD, and Spectext.
 These systems were created to standardize language across the United States and are usually subscription based.

 Specifications can be either "performance-based", whereby the specifier restricts the text to stating the performance that must be achieved by the completed work, "prescriptive" where the specifier states the specific criteria such as fabrication standards applicable to the item, or "proprietary", whereby the specifier indicates specific products, vendors and even contractors that are acceptable for each workscope.
-In addition, specifications can be "closed" with a specific list of products, or "open" allowing for substitutions made by the Contractor.
+In addition, specifications can be "closed" with a specific list of products, or "open" allowing for substitutions made by the constructor.
 Most construction specifications are a combination of performance-based and proprietary types, naming acceptable manufacturers and products while also specifying certain standards and design criteria that must be met.

 While North American specifications are usually restricted to broad descriptions of the work, European ones and Civil work can include actual work quantities, including such things as area of drywall to be built in square meters, like a bill of materials.
-This type of specification is a collaborative effort between a specwriter and a quantity surveyor.
+This type of specification is a collaborative effort between a specification writer and a quantity surveyor.
 This approach is unusual in North America, where each bidder performs a quantity survey on the basis of both drawings and specifications.
 In many countries on the European continent, content that might be described as "specifications" in the United States are covered under the building code or municipal code.
 Civil and infrastructure work in the United States often includes a quantity breakdown of the work to be performed as well.